JonathanFigy/SQL_Project-Coffee_Expansion/README.md

 2. Second highest total customers (68)
 3. Average rent per customer is reasonable (330)

-Also, Chennai being the city with the second highest toal revenue and affordable rent (under 500) offers a good opportunity as well.
+**Also, with Chennai having the second highest toal revenue and average sale per customer along with affordable rent (under 500) offers a good opportunity as well.**
 ---